-- Educational practices that appropriately identify students from diverse cultures who receive special education and/or gifted services.
+- Educational practices that appropriately identify students from diverse backgrounds who receive special education and/or gifted services

-- Education services that provide effective interventions for students from diverse cultures.
+- Education services that provide effective interventions for students from diverse backgrounds;

-- An increase in the number of diverse teachers, administrators, and university faculty from diverse cultures.
+- an increase in the number of diverse teachers, administrators, and university faculty from diverse backgrounds